Click or drag to resize

 B-spline is a curve that is defined by control points.

 It is also possible to create NURBS curve (Non-uniform rational B-spline).
 The difference between normal B-spline and NURBS curve is that NURBS curve uses weighted control points.
-For example if all the control points have weight of 1, and the 3rd control point have weight 5, the curve will go closer to the 3rd control point (making it more important).
+For example, if all the control points have weight of 1, and the 3rd control point has weight 5, the curve will go closer to the 3rd control point (making it more important).
 It is also possible to make the weight 0.5 - this would make the control point less important so the curve would go farther away from that control point.

-B-spline does not create the curve that goes through control point but only goes from the first to the last control points.
+B-spline does not create the curve that goes through the control points but only goes from the first to the last control points.
 Other control points are used to define the shape of the curve.
 To create a curve that goes through all control points (Bezier curve) use the BezierCurve class.

 For advanced usage it is possible to create an instance of the BSpline class.
 This enables calling GetPositionOnBSpline(Double) method than can return any position on the curve defined by the t parameter.
 The t parameter can have any value from 0 to 1; 0 meaning the first control point and 1 meaning the last control point.